-The United States Department of Veteran Affairs comprised 60.8 % of the Company's revenue during the year ended December 31, 2022.
-The Company expects that a majority of our 2023 sales will be made pursuant to its qualifying contract under the Federal Supply Schedule, or FSS, which was secured by the Company in December 2018, as well as open market sales to individual facilities within the government channels.
-The FSS is scheduled to expire on January 15, 2024.
-The Company intends to request an extension of the FSS from the United States Department of Veteran Affairs, but there is no assurance the FSS will be renewed, and if at all renewed at terms favorable to the Company.
-The Company's sales function in this channel is comprised of employees and independent contractors.
+Sales to the United States Department of Veteran Affairs comprised 60.1% of the Company's revenue during the year ended December 31, 2023.
+The majority of the Company's 2023 sales were made pursuant to our qualifying contract under the Federal Supply Schedule or FSS, which was secured by us in December 2018, as well as open market sales to individual facilities within the government channels.
+The initial term of our FSS contract was scheduled to expire on January 15, 2024.
+On January 5, 2024, we obtained a modification to the initial contract, temporarily extending the term from January 15, 2024, to March 14, 2024, and subsequently extending the term to June 14, 2024, while the U.S. Department of Veteran Affairs VA Federal Supply Schedule Service reviews our follow-on offer application for a replacement FSS contract.